zachcarlson/ASLImageRecognition/README.md

 ## How to Execute Notebook:

+**NOTE:** These instructions are for Windows.
+You may need to modify the scripts for Mac.

 1. Download repository.
-2. Access the videos linked in **Project Requirements**, or create your own 30 second `.mp4` clips for each letter.
+2. Access the videos linked in **Project Requirements**, or create your own 30 second `.mp4` clips for each letter (excluding J and Z).
 Add these videos to the repository with the following file organization:
 ```
   /ASLImageRecognition
     /Videos